liamross/dara/README.md

 five := 5;
 num := 1.234;

-// Dara uses `nil` to indicate the absence of a value. other := nil;
+// Dara uses `nil` to indicate the absence of a value.
+If you want to declare a

-// Can declare an identifier without assigning a value.
-Value will be `nil`. add;
+// variable without assigning a value, use `:= nil`.
+// other;     // (not allowed)
+other := nil; // allowed

 // Assign values to existing identifiers using `=`.
 Functions are values. add = fn(a, b) {